-5. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.
+5. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, where HSBC Asset Management considered it appropriate to do so.

-6. The sub-fund excluded investments involved in controversial weapons.
+6. The sub-fund analysed and excluded investments involved in controversial weapons.